09 Feb Fixed Vs. Variable Costs: How to Compute Breakeven

 As long as expenses stay within budget, the breakeven point will be reliable.
 In the example, variable expenses must remain at 90 percent of revenue and fixed expenses must stay at $1 million.
 If either of these variables changes, the breakeven point will change.

 Many companies use breakeven point to set revenue goals and prepare budgets.
 In addition, breakeven analysis can tell you the amount of incremental sales you need to recoup an investment, such as buying a new machine or hiring a new salesperson.
 Alternatively, breakeven can help gauge the effects of cost reduction plans.
-Contact us if you have questions or need help working through the calculations.
+Our audit & assurance team can help you work through these calculations.
+Contact us today if you have questions or would like to see how we can partner with you.